Solving SDP Completely with an Interior Point Oracle: Comparison with other approaches

-Nevertheless, missing from their analysis is how one can recover a solution to \eqref{eq:dual} from a solution $(D_\text{cor})$ or to check that this is not possible.
-Moreover, it is not clear from their approach how to obtain points close to optimality in case of unattainment, or points close to feasibility in case of weak infeasibility.
-As our approach does not rely on Ramana's dual, we believe our analysis is more easily generalizable to other classes of cones.
+As our approach does not rely on Ramana's dual, our analysis is easily generalizable to other classes of cones.
+Indeed, Algorithm~\ref{alg:comp} is valid and correct for any closed convex cone $\stdCone$.
 We remark that although there is a strong connection between Ramana's dual and facial reduction \cite{ramana_strong_1997,pataki_strong_2013}, no similar construction is known for any other class of cones.
 For example, following Pataki's approach in \cite{pataki_strong_2013}, one could formulate an alternative dual system for a second order cone programming problem.
 Such a system would have many of the properties that Ramana's dual has, but it is not clear whether that system can be expressed via second order cone constraints.

-That is, we may fall outside the problem class under consideration.
+Permenter, Friberg and Andersen present in \cite{PFA17} a very elegant approach for general conic linear programming based on self-dual embeddings and they are able to achieve most of the goals included in Definition~\ref{def:comp_solve}.
+They showed that the relative interior of the set of solutions to a certain self-dual embedding of the pair \eqref{eq:c_primal} and \eqref{eq:c_dual} will reveal reducing directions for \eqref{eq:c_primal} and \eqref{eq:c_dual} under certain circumstances, see Corollary 3.3 in \cite{PFA17}.
+They used this property to present an algorithm for solving \eqref{eq:c_primal} and \eqref{eq:c_dual} while identifying several pathologies, see Algorithms~1 and 2 in \cite{PFA17}.

+We remark that even if \eqref{eq:c_primal} and/or \eqref{eq:c_dual} are not strongly feasible, it could still be the case that the duality gap is zero and both problems are attained.
+In this case, certain self-dual embeddings might recover optimal solutions to the pair \eqref{eq:c_primal}, \eqref{eq:c_dual} even in the absence of strong feasibility.
+Indeed, a crucial advantage of the approach in \cite{PFA17} is that a facial reducing step is performed only if it strictly necessary in order to recover zero duality gap and attainment, see item 1.~of Theorem~4.1 therein.
+As such, the approach in \cite{PFA17} regularizes a problem only if needed.

+However, the main drawback in \cite{PFA17} seems to be the fact that it requires a \emph{relative interior} solution to their self-dual embedding, which is a stronger requirement than our assumption of having access to $\intOracle$, since $\intOracle$ is allowed to return any optimal solution.
+While relative interior optimal solutions might be obtainable via interior point algorithms, this is not necessarily true for other methods.
+Nevertheless, although our algorithm is more general, the approach in \cite{PFA17} seems to be more likely to lead to a practical implementation than ours, especially in conjunction with interior point methods.
+Indeed, the numerical experiments in Section~5 of \cite{PFA17} suggest that even when reducing directions are computed inexactly there are cases where they are still useful for analyzing the problem, although sometimes these approximate directions can also lead to incorrect conclusions.